DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.6.0.md

 - [ ] Function in Old Data Asset to Create new, matching data assets
 - [ ] Make a new, idential UI that works with the new dialogue struct
+- [ ] In the new UI, have the UI purely control the dialogue flow

 Right now, dialogue portals spawn completely randomly.
 I want there to be at least some semblance of pacing to it.
 Ex: the chance of getting a dialogue portal is largely determined on how long it's been since the last dialogue portal spawned.